ip025/cloud-native-questionmark/slides/slides.md

 ---

-# The DevOps platform team
+# DevOps: The platform team

 ---